ajpgarner/moment/README.md

 `alphabetic_name`: Converts a numerical index into an alphabetic one.

+`complete`: Attempts to complete a set of algebraic rewrite rules.

 `collins_gisin`: Returns list of symbols in a matrix system, as a matrix using Collins-Gisin indexing.

 `generate_basis`: Provide symmetric or Hermitian basis matrices for a given symbolic matrix.